 Princeton Day School "nurtures the mind, the body, and the character of each student.
 Integrity, respect, and compassion are essential to the school's mission." -- PDS Mission Statement

 The Student Service Team works closely with the students and faculty to ensure that faculty have the understanding and tools with which to work with various students and students have the emotional, educational, and physical support to be successful students.

 Student Services Team

 The Student Services Team collaborates regularly in support of students and faculty.
 In our effort to most efficiently meet student needs, the team works collaboratively: Samantha Dawson, Ph.D. is the Learning Specialist for Upper School, Dr. Cloey Talotta is the Learning Specialist for Middle School, and Casey Upson in the Lower School Learning Resource Center Coordinator.
-In addition, Nurse Nina Keller is available for Medical Support.
+In addition, a nurse is available for Medical Support.

 PDS provides a range of services for students who may need additional academic assistance.

 In our Lower School, our Learning Resource Center team consults with teachers and parents; screens students in language arts and math; and provides extra help for students who are having difficulty acquiring skills.

 In the Middle and Upper schools, teachers are available to meet with students during regularly scheduled resource periods (Middle School) or by appointment during free periods (Upper School).
 In addition, our Learning Specialist screens students, consults with teachers and parents, works with students on specific short-term study strategies, advocates for learning-different children, and helps them to develop self-advocacy skills.
 The model is one of increasing independence as students move through the divisions.